Abdul Razzaq an-Naif: Political career

 After the death of Abdul Salam Arif in a helicopter crash in 1966, Al-Naif was appointed Senior Advisor to President Abdul Rahman Arif, and then National Security Advisor, but remained Deputy Director of Military Intelligence.
-From 1966 to 1968, Al-Naif played a major role in negotiating peace with the Kurdish nationist leader leader, Mustafa Barzani, who had a close relationship with Al-Naif.
+From 1966 to 1968, Al-Naif played a major role in negotiating peace with the Kurdish nationist leader, Mustafa Barzani, who had a close relationship with Al-Naif.
 It was reported that during the Kurdish revolt in Northern Iraq in the 1960s, Al-Naif convinced the Iraqi government to negotiate with the Kurdish separatist leadership rather than resort to military confrontation with them.
 He held regular secret meetings with Barzani and was instrumental in bringing the First Iraqi-Kurdish War to a peaceful end.

 In 1968, Al-Naif became the youngest Prime Minister of Iraq, at the age of 34.
 He appointed the first and last inclusive cabinet in Iraq.
 His cabinet, which he called a coalition cabinet was the largest cabinet in Iraqi history.
 It included representatives from all ethnic and religious members of the Iraqi population, with several Ministers appointed without portfolios.
 For the first time in Iraqi history, the Vice Prime Minister and Vice President were both Kurds.
 But soon after his appointment he was deposed by a Ba’ath Party coup d'état, and exiled to Morocco as Ambassador to Rabat.

 People closest to Al-Naif spoke of him as being an independent politician with revolutionary ideas.
 He did not hesitate to express his opposition to communism and Soviet expansion, and was inspired by the American political system.
 He had read the biography of John F Kennedy in Arabic several times and was inspired by Kennedy's courage and revolutionary ideas of human rights and equality.
 He focused on Iraqi domestic issues and did not get involved in regional Arab issues outside of Iraq.
 He remained independent throughout his political career but when he formed his cabinet in 1968, he included members of every Iraqi political party.